-Engage Virtual Range was founded to provide a place for shooters of all skill levels to practice their shooting in a setting that is safe, supportive, and realistic.
-By allowing shooters to shoot both the ISPC and IDPA courses, they can work at gaining varied skill sets that translate to the real world and help to improve their overall shooting abilities.
+Engage Virtual Range was founded to allow shooters of all skill levels to practice their shooting in a safe, supportive, and realistic setting.
+By allowing shooters to shoot both the ISPC and IDPA courses, they can gain varied skill sets that translate to the real world and improve their overall shooting abilities.

 Outdoor shooting is dependent on a variety of factors, but at EVR, every day is the perfect day to test your skills and improve your accuracy.
 Schedule a session at EVR to compete shooting IDPA and ISPC at our virtual range.